 About Me

 I work at the intersection of computer science, neuroscience, and cognitive science.
-I am interested in the computational underpinnings of intelligent behavior, particularly in the use of memory and attention.

 Recent Publication Updates